Therapeutic Use and Rationale

 - atropine (muscarinic receptor antagonist)

-Click here to see a table summarizing the types of drugs that may be used to treat different types of arrhythmias.
+Click here to see a table summarizing the drugs that may treat different arrhythmias.